Motorcycle Insurance FAQs

 Q. Can I Get Insurance For A Motorcycle I'm Not Licenced To Ride?

 It is very important that you ride within the limits of your licence, and if you are on a learner or restricted motorcycle licence that you make sure that your motorcycle is LAMS approved.
-As per the rules of the LAMS scheme, this means that your motorcycle cannot be modified and must remain as produced by the factory.
-More information about the LAMS scheme is available on the NZTA website.
+As per the rules of the LAMS scheme, this means that your motorcycle can only be modified in a way that doesn't breach the NZTA's rules.
+More information about the LAMS scheme and what modifications are permitted is available on the NZTA website.

 If you do not hold the correct licence type for the motorcycle you are purchasing, but plan to do so in the very short term, then we may be able to provide Storage Cover (which covers fire and theft only) until such time as you are legally entitled to ride your motorcycle, and changing to Full Cover at that time.
 This could represent a significant cost saving for you.